The Main Principles of the Partnership Programme

 - The course Mathematical Problems of Non-Mathematicians presents current trends in the fields of applied mathematics.
 It introduces students to employment opportunities and provides them with inspiration for further professional orientation.

 - The lectures are led by business specialists or academics with practical experience.
 The topics discussed are always based on the specialization of the individual lecturers, and for this reason their focus is very diverse and often interdisciplinary.

-- The majority of participants are students at all stages of their education and from most mathematical areas of study taught at MFF UK.
+- The majority of participants are students at all stages of their education and from most mathematical areas of study taught at CUNI MFF.
 However, the lectures are also attended by university teachers and members of wider professional public.